 The Admission Process

-Once we have received a complete application, one of our Directors reviews the application and determines whether the individual student may fit the range of students that we serve best.
-If so, we contact the family to set up a campus visit in order to further evaluate a student’s appropriateness for our program.
-Families will be notified of our decision within approximately six to eight weeks of completed process.
+Once we have received a complete application, one of our Directors will review the materials to determine whether your child may fit the range of students that we serve best.
+If so, we will contact the family to set up a campus visit in order to further evaluate a student’s appropriateness for our program.
+A decision regarding acceptance will be forthcoming following the student’s visit.

-We’ve answered the following key questions below to give parents a sense of the required elements of a Carroll School application as well as the learning profile that best fits our program.
+We’ve answered some key questions below to give parents a sense of the required elements of a Carroll School application as well as the learning profile that best fits our program.